stevenchengxc/G4_SBS/README.md

 # G4_SBS

-## 🔬 Geant4 Simulation for the Silicon Beta Spectrometer

-This repository houses the Geant4 simulation project for the Silicon Beta Spectrometer (SBS), an innovative instrument developed in Byun's Nuclear Instrumentation Lab at McMaster University.
+This repository houses the Geant4 simulation (V11.2) project for the Silicon Beta Spectrometer (SBS), an innovative instrument developed in Byun's Nuclear Instrumentation Lab at McMaster University.
 Our goal with G4_SBS is to provide a robust G4 framework for the design, characterization, and optimization of the SBS, specifically tailored for beta and gamma spectrometry.

+## 🔬 Silicon Beta Spectrometer

 The Silicon Beta Spectrometer (SBS)
 The SBS is engineered for precise beta detection, effectively discriminating against gamma events.
 Its core design features include: